louis-tamagny/darts-scraper/README.md

 # Scraper project for darts competition

-Project built during the Le Wagon Bootcamp in Nantes.
+Project built during the Le Wagon bootcamp in Nantes, in spring of 2024.